Ian-Fogelman/Ian-blog/_posts/2019-06-22-WebRequest-In-ManagementStudio.markdown

 Lets take a look at the following API endpoint : <strong > http://api.open-notify.org/iss-now.json</strong>.
 <br>
-This endpoint returns the current position of the ISS in lat / long format.
+This endpoint returns the current position of the International Space Station in lat / long format.

 <br>
 <br>